 Shooting by Alec Baldwin Allegedly Intentional

 The New York Post reported on November 17 that script supervisor Mamie Mitchell filed a new lawsuit Wednesday claiming that Baldwin’s shooting incident was intentional and goes against the movie script they were shooting.
 The story says that in the lawsuit, Mitchell claims:

-Alec Baldwin intentionally, without just cause or excuse, cocked and fired and loaded gun even though the upcoming scene to be filmed did not call for the cocking and firing of a firearm.
+Alec Baldwin intentionally, without just cause or excuse, cocked and fired a loaded gun even though the upcoming scene to be filmed did not call for the cocking and firing of a firearm.